-Frequently asked questions and answers about the UC Santa Cruz Genomics Institute scholarship program
+Frequently asked questions about the UC Santa Cruz Genomics Institute scholarship program

 Other scholarship eligibility requirements: